 Expiration of Gift Card.
 Funds do not expire.
 Your Gift Card will be available for use until the earlier of the expiration date printed on the front of your Card or the date the Gift Card balance reaches $0.00.
 If an available balance remains at the time of Card expiration and you registered the Card or have the Card number available, you may contact us by calling 855-847-2033 to request a replacement at no fee.

 Funding of Gift Card.
 First Tennessee Bank does not permit Prepaid Cards to be purchased or funded by another Prepaid Card.
 Any such transactions will be declined or reversed.

-Activation Fee.
-A $3.00 Activation Fee was charged for the activation and funding of this Card.
+Fees.
+A $3.00 Card Activation Fee was charged for the activation and funding of this Card.
 Purchases made with your Gift Card are not subject to fees.
 Your Gift Card is subject to the following account fees that will be deducted from the Gift Card balance:

 Inactivity Fee.
 After 12 consecutive months of inactivity, a $3.00 fee will be deducted from the available Gift Card balance in each month that there is no activity until the balance reaches $0.00.
 Any purchase transaction will stop the inactivity fee unless another 12 months of consecutive inactivity occurs.